spyderkam/Debris-Cloud/src/docs/log_notes/event_zero_line_prob.md

 #### Computational Complexity

 The algorithm exhibits linear time complexity $\mathcal{O}(n)$ with respect to the number of points, as each point requires a constant number of operations regardless of the problem size.
-The space complexity is $\mathcal{O}(1)$ since the function processes points individually without storing intermediate results.
+The space complexity is $\mathcal{O}(1)$ since the function proces
+The approach aligns with the computational methods detailed in Section 2 of the "Computational Implementation of Spherically Symmetric Debris Cloud Models" document.

+***

+Now to complete the ***`cloud_intersect_line`*** function, which given the entry and exit points of the cloud at time $t$, computes the slope and $y$-intercept of the line that passes through theses points individually without storing intermediate results.

-This mathematical approach provides an exact solution to the point-to-line distance problem, making it suitable for precise proximity analysis in debris cloud modeling applications where accurate geometric calculations are essential for risk assessment and trajectory planning.
+This mathematical approach provides an exact solution to the point-to-line distance problem, making it suitable for precise proximity analysis in debris cloud modeling applications where accurate geometric calculations are essential for risk assessment and trajectory planning..